molawson/repeatable/README.md

 #### Composed objects

-You can compose each of the expression objects manually.
+Instantiate and compose each of the `Repeatable::Expression` objects manually.

 ```ruby
 second_monday = Repeatabe::Expression::WeekdayInMonth.new(weekday: 1, count: 2)